-- Careers with a Bachelor’s in Public Administration
+Best Online Bachelor’s Degree in Public Administration 2021

 Based in Miami, Florida International University offers more than 40 online degrees, including a fully online bachelor’s of public administration.
 The school’s bachelor of arts in public administration prepares students to take on a variety of public policy and administration jobs.
 Although distance students complete coursework at their convenience, they still receive regular guidance from a personal success coach and live feedback from their instructors.
 Students also collaborate with peers on group work and projects.

 Students in the online program take 60 major credit hours and 60 general education credit hours.
 Core requirements for the major include public sector budgeting, policy development and implementation, and global city management.
 Students complete their studies with an integrative seminar in public administration in which they analyze a real-world public policy or problem within the field.